 Alternatives to Filter

-If you have difficulty going with a filter, likely because of tank size, compatibility with fish or plants, or any other reason, there are other alternatives.
-Experienced fish keepers attempt other techniques to mimic natural filtration.
+If you have difficulty going with a filter, likely because of tank size, compatibility with fish or plants or any other reason, there are other alternatives.
+Experienced fish keepers attempt these techniques to mimic natural filtration.

 Walstad Method

-Remember, this method requires at least 30-40% plant cover and substantial maintenance, including frequent water changes to reduce waste.
-Additionally, you can perform the process in a larger tank (at least 10 gallons).
+Remember, this method requires at least 30-40% plant cover and substantial maintenance including frequent water changes to reduce waste.
+You can perform the process in a larger tank of size at least 10 gallons.

 Conclusion